AVAnnotate/documentation/pages/av.md

 > AVAnnotate projects may include AV Events without media URLS.
 Users can toggle `URL` to `Offline` in the `Event` settings.
 See more information in [Events](https://avannotate.github.io/documentation/pages/events/) and [Spreadsheet Templates](https://avannotate.github.io/documentation/pages/templates/) on creating bulk uploads without AV URLs.

 # Suitable AV Formats
 AVAnnotate does not host audio and video files.
-Making files available is made simple by [uploading files to the Internet Archive](https://help.archive.org/help/uploading-a-basic-guide/) where direct links to .mp3 and .mp4 files are easy to find.
-Simply follow [the download directions](https://help.archive.org/help/how-to-download-files/) and instead of downloading, click on the file name and copy the URL to the file.
+Making files available is made simple by [uploading files to the Internet Archive](https://help.archive.org/help/uploading-a-basic-guide/){:target="_blank" rel="noopener"} where direct links to .mp3 and .mp4 files are easy to find.
+Simply follow [the download directions](https://help.archive.org/help/how-to-download-files/){:target="_blank" rel="noopener"} and instead of downloading, click on the file name and copy the URL to the file.

 ## Valid Formats for IIIF Manifests
 Only File Paths, HLS, and DASH references will generate a valid IIIF manifest.